[?] Subscribe To This Site

 “However, many family businesses never evolve beyond this level of management style.
 It is one of the reasons that only about 30% of family businesses successfully transition to the second generation; only about 12% successfully transition to the third generation; and only about 4% successfully make it to the fourth generation.”

-Schwerzler has been studying and advising family business entrepreneurs for more than 40 years and is the founder of the Family Business Institute.
+Schwerzler has been studying and advising family business entrepreneurs for more than 40 years and is the founder of the Atlanta-based Family Business Institute.

 "If there is any one lesson I have learned in working with many hundreds of family businesses, it is that every family business is unique and complex in its own way," says Schwerzler.